-In Nebraska, the leading Title X grant recipient is Planned Parenthood of the Heartland, receiving nearly $300,000 a year.
+In Nebraska, the leading Title X grant recipient in 2017 was Planned Parenthood of the Heartland, receiving nearly $300,000 a year.

 Although taxpayer funding of abortion is illegal, taxpayer money subsidizes the abortion industry in Nebraska via Title X funds.
 When Congress initiated the Title X grant program, its expressed will was that funds would not be used in programs where abortion is a method of family planning.
 However, over the years millions of taxpayer dollars have been distributed to abortion clinics.

 In 2016, Congress passed and President Trump signed H.J.
 Res.
 43 into law, giving states the power to divert Title X funds away from clinics that perform, counsel in favor of or refer for abortion.

 Title x and nebraska